-Finishing allowance in the working plane.
+Finishing allowance in the machining plane which remains after roughing.
 This value has an incremental effect.

-Finishing allowance for the floor.
+Finishing allowance in depth which remains after roughing.
 This value has an incremental effect.

-Coordinate in the tool axis in which no collision with the workpiece can occur (for intermediary positioning and retraction at the end of the cycle).
+Position in the tool axis at which no collision can occur with the workpiece.
+The control approaches this position for intermediate positions and when retracting at the end of the cycle.
 This value has an absolute effect.